pharmbio/cplogd-v2.0/README.md

 |-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|------|
 | 0.043 | 0.085 | 0.127 | 0.169 | 0.213 | 0.262 | 0.325 | 0.418 | 0.606 | 0.849 | 1.77 |

 The new model (v2) thus beats the old models (bold faced in the first table) at all significance levels except for 10% confidence where it only differs on the last digit.
-As stated in the original paper, confidence levels 70-99% are the most interesting, where the new model almost halves the MPI for confidence levels 70-95%.
-All results can be found in [validation_stats](train_and_evaluate_model/output/validation_stats.csv).
+As stated in the original paper, confidence levels 70-99% are the most interesting, where the new model almost halves the MPI for confidence levels 70-95% and is about 40% smaller for 99% confidence.
+All results can be found in [validation_stats](train_and_evaluate_model/output/validation_stats.csv) file.
 For convenience we also plot these based on the significance level:

 ![image](train_and_evaluate_model/output/efficiency.png)